PeterGilles/WordFinalNDeletion/index.md

 2.  **WFnD is blocked**

-By contract, in the verbal imperative *re2əkən* 'calculate!' the deletion is blocked because this -nforms part of the verb stem and (the infinitive is *re2əkənən)*.
+By contrast, in the verbal imperative *re2əkən* ‘calculate!’ the deletion is blocked because this *-n* forms part of the verb stem and (the infinitive is *re2əkənən)*.

 ![Image 2](02.png){width="60%"} <audio controls>